bethanyed/Bethanys-Data-Portfolio/final-project-part-one.md

 # Method and medium
 To create my project, I have broken it down into a series of steps to streamline the process and ensure my timing stays on track.
 For the first step, I am narrowing down my story to determine exactly what I want to say.
 I am then going to create a wireframe outline of my project with a few sketches of the data visualizations I would like to create to support my material.

-For the second step, I am going to research my topic and find sources to build my story around.
-In my research, I will focus on finding sources that contain the data needed for my visualizations.
-Then, once I have my specific data, I will start to build my story around it so I can tell a specific story that is truthful to its data.
+For the second step, I am going to research my topic further than I already have and find sources to develop my story around.
+In my research, I will focus on finding sources that contain the data needed for my visualizations as well.
+Then, once I have my specific data, I will start to build my story around it so I can tell a story about the development of movie theaters that is truthful to its data.

 Once I have my data, I am going to utilize Tableau to build each of these graphs.
-I did 4 sketches of graphs with specific data I would like to utilize, though I may adjust the style depending on what data and information I find in my research.
+I did some sketches of graphs with specific data I would like to utilize, though I may adjust the style depending on what data and information I find in my research.
 Utilizing these graphs, I will build a short presentation in Shorthand to show off my story as well as my data.

 ## References